mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 # IANA Considerations

-This document defines a new transport parameter for advertising additional addresses.
+This document defines a new transport parameter for indicating support for additional addresses.
-The draft defines a provisional identifier for experiments.
-IANA will allocate the final identifier.
+The draft defines provisional identifiers for experiments.
+IANA will allocate the final identifiers.

-The following entry in {{transport-parameters}} should be added to the "QUIC Transport Parameters" registry under the "QUIC Protocol" heading.
+The following entry in {{transport-parameters}} should be added to the "QUIC Transport Parameters" registry under the "QUIC" heading.

 Value                        | Parameter Name.     | Specification
 -----------------------------|---------------------|-----------------